robertalexandru12/GamePlugin/README.md

   This plugin supports PlaceholderAPI:

-    - %addicted2_votes% - shows how many votes are accumulated
+    - %game_votes% - shows how many votes are accumulated

-    - %addicted2_progress% - shows the progress bar
+    - %game_progress% - shows the progress bar

-    - %addicted2_procent% - shows the percentage of the accumulated votes
+    - %game_procent% - shows the percentage of the accumulated votes

-    - /addicted2 party - shows how many votes are needed until the reward event
+    - /game party - shows how many votes are needed until the reward event

 **AntiSPAM**